-It is important to track your stressors and see how you react to the them in order to find the perfect solution.
-Being a perfectionist and setting unrealistic goals is the main cause of stress in the workplace, as you set yourself up to fall short.
-It is best to set achievable targets and do your best to accomplish them, no one can ask more than that.
+It is important to identify and track your stressors and understand your reactions to them to find optimal solutions.
+Perfectionism and setting unrealistic goals are major contributors to workplace stress, as they potentially set you up for disappointment if you fall short.
+It’s advisable to set achievable targets and strive to accomplish them—no one can ask for more than your best.

 Remaining organised can allow you to avoid unnecessary stress.
-Planning ahead and prioritising tasks, through spreadsheets or ‘to do’ lists, can help you stay on top of your work and reduce the chances of last minute scrambling before important deadlines.
+Planning ahead and prioritising tasks using spreadsheets or ‘to-do’ lists can keep you on top of your work and reduce last-minute scrambling before crucial deadlines.

-A healthy lifestyle can help reduce stress.
-Any form of exercise, whether it be yoga or going for a run, can be the perfect stress buster to keep your mind off work.
-A balanced diet is also essential, as foods with high levels of chemical preservatives or trans-fat can have a negative affect your mood, whilst foods that are high in Omega-3 fatty acids, such as mackerel or salmon, can also help boost your mood.
+Incorporating a healthy lifestyle can help reduce stress.
+Any form of exercise, such as yoga or running, serves as an excellent stress buster, diverting your mind from work.
+A balanced diet is also essential; foods with high levels of chemical preservatives or trans-fat can negatively affect your mood, while those rich in Omega-3 fatty acids, like mackerel or salmon, can help to boost your mood.

-Moreover, walking on your lunch break and getting some fresh air gets you away from the office environment and helps you relax, allowing you to manage any challenges you face and keep stress at a minimum.
+Moreover, taking a walk during your lunch break and getting fresh air away from the office environment can help you relax, allowing you to better manage challenges, and keep stress to a minimum.

 Get enough sleep

 It is often said that an adult requires around eight hours sleep per night for optimal performance.
-Lack of sleep can interfere with productivity, creativity and your ability to focus.
-The more rest you have, the more prepared you are to tackle your responsibilities and stay on top of any workplace stress you may come in contact with.
+Lack of sleep can impact productivity, creativity, and ability to focus.
+Sufficient rest prepares you to handle responsibilities and navigate workplace stress effectively.

-*Top Tip* Try avoiding stimulating activities, such as computer and television use, an hour before bed to help you fall asleep easily.
-Limiting caffeine intake late in the day can also help you build healthy sleep habits and enable you to manage work stress more easily!
+*Top Tip* Try avoiding stimulating activities like computer and television use an hour before bed to facilitate better sleep.
+Limiting late-day caffeine intake helps establish healthy sleep habits, making it easier to manage work stress.

 Speak to someone